 “Free inventory.”
-At the suggestion, you might think of curbside finds or perhaps a way to rid yourself of bad Christmas gifts, but as I’ve maintained a flea market booth, I’ve generated a surprising number of consistent sources of free inventory for my flea market booth.
-Below, I’ve outlined 5 of my best sources for finding free vintage items that have either high resale value or low prices but quick turnover.
+At the mere mention of the phrase, you might think of curbside finds or perhaps a way to rid yourself of bad Christmas gifts.
+However, over the years that I have maintained a flea market booth, I’ve located a surprising number of consistent sources of free inventory for my flea market booth.
+Below, I’ve outlined 7 of my best sources for finding free vintage items that have either high resale value or low prices but quick turnover.

 1. Recycling Food Packaging Jars

 After a few months of owning my flea market booth, jars became an automatic inventory source as they moved from my grocery cart, to pantry, and then to my flea market booth.

 You might be surprised to know that the glass resealable jars that pasta sauce, salsa, and other food products are packaged in in the USA can easily be resold.
 The jar containing pasta sauce purchased for for $2.50, may sell for $2 when the label is removed and the lid has a coat of paint applied.

 There are all sorts of tutorials about upcycling this type of jar, but I don’t put too much time into making fancy lids, attaching knob handles, or gluing plastic toys on top.
 I’ve found that PlastiDip Spray worked best for repainting the lids, because it doesn’t scrape off, Adds grip to the lid, and it never drips or oversprays.

 Once paired with a plain black, white, or metal-finish lid, I price these jars for a dollar or two, or use them as packaging collections of small objects I’m reselling in my booth (such as small toys, pen nibs, buttons, sea glass, etc)